Massachusetts Tenant Rights Guide

 Strong retaliation protections — landlords cannot raise rent, reduce services, or evict in response to a tenant exercising legal rights.
 Retaliation within 6 months of a protected act is presumed retaliatory (M.G.L. c.
 186, § 18).

-Just Cause Eviction (Boston)
+Eviction Without Just Cause

 Major Cities in Massachusetts